Ulises Estrella: Biography

 His parents were Nicolás Estrella Maldonado from Tabacundo and Laura Moya Sánchez from Latacunga.

 In the beginning of 1963 Estrella met the writer and educator Regina Katz.
 Together they traveled to Panama, and later to San Jose, Costa Rica where he taught a poetry course for three months to the children of the Castella Conservatory.
 They also went to Nicaragua, Honduras, Guatemala, and finally to Mexico, because in Argentina Regina had earned a scholarship to study dance at the Instituto Nacional de Bellas Artes.
 In Mexico he wrote for the poetry magazine El Corno emplumado, and was a literary critic for the newspapers Ovaciones and Excelsior.
 They then moved to New York for 9 months, where he spent a great deal of time watching movies by Italian neorealist directors such as Federico Fellini, Luchino Visconti, Michelangelo Antonioni, which sparked his interest in film.
 He then moved to Colombia, where he established a contact with the avant-garde literary group Nadaists led by Gonzalo Arango.
 By mid 1964 Estrella returned to Quito.

 In 1965 he traveled to Trujillo, then to Lima, and lived in Cuzco for 2 months among poets and painters, arranging poetry readings and conferences.
 In 1966, he went to Buenos Aires, where he studied Art and Essay Films.
 He also reunited with Regina, who had returned to Argentina.
 In 1966 he and Regina returned to Quito where he presided over the Association of Young Artists and Writers.

 In 1967 he represented Ecuador in the International Poets Conference celebrated in Varadero, Havana, called "Encuentro con Rubén Darío".
 In 1969–1970 he taught an Art History Course in Havana, and another course on Aesthetics at the National Art School of Cuba.
 That year he published a theater piece called "Apenas de este mundo", which was dialectical, folk, and political.
-Between 1971–1979 he founded the Film Department of the Central University, he also taught film journalism and image theory at the School of Information Science at the Central University.
+Between 1971 and 1979 he founded the Film Department of the Central University, he also taught film journalism and image theory at the School of Information Science at the Central University.

-Between 1974-1984 he directed the newspaper Prensa Obrera of the Federation of Workers of Pichincha.
+Between 1974 and 1984 he directed the newspaper Prensa Obrera of the Federation of Workers of Pichincha.
 In 1975 he was elected vice president of the Federation of Employees and Workers of the Central University, and Permanent Secretary of the National Federation of Employees and Workers of Ecuador (CTE).